Krigo-Liu/coop_notes/AI/DeepReinforcementLearning/Notes on Deep Reinforcement Learning.md

 1. Capital letters: random variables
 2. Lowercase letters: values of random variables & for scalar functions.
 3. **Quantities** that are required to be real-valued vectors are written in **bold** and in **lowercase** (even if random variables).
 Matrices are bold capitals.
-4. Abbreviations: - for disadvantages, + for advantages, sol for solution, nw for network, nn for neural network, env for environment
+4. Abbreviations: - for disadvantages, + for advantages, sol for solution, nw for network, nn for neural network, env for environment.
 # 1 Introduction

 Types of learning in AI: